 City Merchants High Yield Trust Limited

 A Jersey-incorporated closed-ended Company that aims to generate a high level of income from a variety of fixed income instruments combined.
-The Company may use bank borrowings.
+The Company may use repo financing or bank borrowings.

 Invesco Income Growth Trust plc